DouglasWWolf/sidewinder_pcie_reference/README.md

 # Sidewinder PCIe reference design with PCIe IP configured in bridge mode

-Source code and pre-compiled executable for bandwidth testing are in folder "cpp"
+A pre-compiled executable for bandwidth testing is in the folder "executables".
+Source code for that executable is in the folder "cpp"

 ![Design Schematic](/image/design.png)